14 day free trial, no credit card required →

 • Photos get the highest Feed engagement; Reels get the highest reach.
 Use both

-• Organic reach averages 1.65% — down from previous years, making strategy more important than ever
+• Organic reach averages 1.65% — down from previous years according to the latest social media statistics, making strategy more important than ever

 • Groups remain a reach goldmine — 1.8 billion monthly Group users with higher organic distribution than Pages